Financial Management for the Church

 Dr. Jim Croft

-Before joining Northwestern University as an academic director for nonprofit finance in the Kellogg School of Management’s Center for Nonprofit Management, Dr. Jim Croft served from 1984 to 2015 as executive vice president and chief financial officer for Chicago’s Field Museum.
-For several years he served concurrently as the museum’s chief development officer, managing the annual giving, major gifts, planned giving, and corporate and foundation giving programs.
-He was also responsible for a major capital campaign that successfully concluded in 2008.
+From 1984 to 2015, he served as executive vice president and chief financial officer for Chicago’s Field Museum.
+For several years, he served concurrently as the museum’s chief development officer, managing the annual giving, major gifts, planned giving, and corporate and foundation giving programs.

-Recently Croft was appointed to the Financial Accounting Standards Board’s (FASB) Nonprofit Advisory Committee, which will work with FASB staff to revise the accounting standards used by all US nonprofits.
+In 2016, he was appointed to the Financial Accounting Standards Board's (FASB) Nonprofit Advisory Committee (NAC).
+The NAC advises FASB staff on accounting standards that are used by nonprofit organizations in the United States.

-Croft is also a board member for such organizations as The Salvation Army, Great Lakes Advisors, LLC, Chapin Hall at the University of Chicago, and the Illinois Institutes of Independent Colleges and Universities.
+Dr. Croft is also a board member of several organizations, including Chapin Hall at the University of Chicago; the Illinois Institute of Independent Colleges and Universities; and Great Lakes Advisors, LLC.

-He received a PhD from the University of Nebraska–Lincoln, where his doctoral work focused on higher education leadership and nonprofit finance.
-Croft also studied business administration at the University of Nebraska–Kearney and Roosevelt University and holds a graduate degree in management from National Louis University.
+He received a PhD from the University of Nebraska, where his doctoral research focused on nonprofit financial management.
+He also studied business administration and management at the University of Nebraska, Roosevelt University, and National Louis University.

 Bonnie Ives Marden